 Are refunds available?
 Your race entry fee is non-refundable and bib numbers are not transferable to other runners or years.
 No exceptions.

 Can I transfer my registration to another runner or year?
 No, your registration and number are not transferable.
 No exceptions.

 How can I verify receipt of my registration status?
 Call or e-mail race organizers listed above in question one.

 What happens if I am unable to participate but want my t-shirt?
-You are welcome to still pick up your packet and receive your participation t-shirt at the starting line or call the race organizers and we can send it to you.
+You are welcome to still pick up your packet and receive your participation t-shirt and swag at the starting line or call the race organizers and we can get it sent to you.

 What time are the races?
 The Walk begins at 9:30 am and the Run begins at 10:00 am.

 Is this really the toughest 10K in Oregon?
 Well I can’t say that for sure, but I would be willing to bet, you would be hard pressed to find a much tougher 10K road race anywhere.
 The nearly 2,000 feet elevation gain alone makes it very challenging, not to mention this race takes place at just under 10,000 feet above sea level.